 And so, with this exhausted passivity, in the name of stress and shortness of time, we enter an infinity loop of utter dependence on a largely profits-led industry to feed and nourish us.
 Where the more time-saving products we buy, the more the supermarkets merrily develop, so the more we buy, and so on, until we have a kitchen piled up with plastic containers, a top-line repertoire of three recipes, children who think fish fingers are made of chicken, and no orangutans left in the wild.

-It’s no shocker to state that it’s long beyond time corporates realised - we’re all citizens of this same beautiful planet that we each have a responsibility to protect, and that the era of profit before purpose has ended.
+It’s no shocker to state that it’s long beyond time corporates realised: we’re all citizens of this same beautiful planet that we each have a responsibility to protect, and the era of profit before purpose has ended.
 In fact, my great hope is that there are increasingly like-minded people stuck in the flawed system, but who are perfectly-positioned to fix things from the inside out.

-What if we could reach a place where corporates don’t look at people as an opportunity to profit at any cost, and people don’t give corporates quite so much of their power to do so?
+Because what if we could reach a place where corporates no longer seemed to look at people as an opportunity to profit at any cost, and people didn’t give corporates quite so much of their power to do so?
 What if we looked up and out together at the world, and fixed it, and ourselves?

 A fundamental shift